vihangab/Distributed-File-System-Server/README.md

 Distributed File Server:-

-Use "tar -xvf viba2345_PA3.tar.gz" to get the server and client side codes.

 Create a different folder for DFC and DFS server and client to segregate the two environments - say /server and /client

 Use gcc dfs.c -o dfs to compile the code for server.